Program overview

 Program Overview

-The Welding Plus Pressure Welding program at NBCC is designed for those interested in a hands-on trade that is in high demand across various industries.
-This program provides a comprehensive blend of practical training and theoretical instruction, focusing on a wide range of welding techniques and processes.
+The Welding Plus Pressure Welding program at NBCC is designed for those looking to enter a hands-on trade that is in high demand across various industries.
+This program combines practical training with theoretical instruction, covering a wide range of welding techniques and processes.
 Students will learn about manual and semi-automatic welding, trade safety, and metallurgy, while also gaining practical experience in pressure welding on plate and pipe.
-The program prepares students for Pressure Welding certifications, equipping them with the skills and knowledge necessary to excel in the welding field.
-With significant time dedicated to practicing under the guidance of experienced instructors, this program is ideal for anyone looking to start or enhance their welding career.
+The program prepares students for Pressure Welding certifications, enhancing their employability in the welding field.
+With significant time dedicated to practicing welding techniques under experienced instructors, this program is ideal for anyone eager to start or advance their welding career.

 Program Structure